redis-developer/RedisPQClient/README.md

 When the user wants to poll from the queue, the RedisPQClient polls the highest priority value from the Redis max-heap, and queries DynamoDB with the polled value as hash-key.
 The query only gets a single-item, and that item is returned by RedisPQClient.
 If multiple items were added with the same priority, there's no guarantee for the order in which those items will be polled.

-For a more in-depth look into the working of RedisPQClient, please watch this YouTube vide: *<to be added>*
+For a more in-depth look into the working of RedisPQClient, please watch this YouTube vide: [RedisPQClient - RedisConf 2021 Hackathon](https://www.youtube.com/watch?v=iEpVCbWpelQ)